-Access to a constitutionally guaranteed right should not depend on one’s zip code.
-To secure quality reproductive health care for all, the Act for Women campaign will:
+Access to a constitutionally guaranteed right and the quality of health care should not depend on one’s zip code.
+To secure quality reproductive health care for all, the #ActForWomen campaign will:

 - Raise awareness among federal policymakers and committed supporters of reproductive health, rights, and justice of the assault on access to abortion care as a national crisis, and not one limited to a few states.

-While the primary focus of this campaign is maintaining access to safe and legal abortion care, we recognize that the fight does not end there.
-Women of color, young women, transgender and gender non-conforming persons, low-income people, and immigrant communities often encounter additional barriers to obtaining health services.
+The primary focus of this campaign is protecting and extending access to safe and legal abortion care, but we recognize that the fight does not end there.
+People of color, indigenous people, cis and trans women and femmes, low-income people, LGBTQIA+ folks, immigrants, and young people often encounter additional barriers to obtaining health services.